Ramp and plateau in bulk correlators within the disk topology in JT gravity: Introduction

 In the bulk JT-gravity description, recent efforts to reproduce the ramp in the boundary correlators incorporate connected wormhole topologies into the gravitational path integral \cite{saad2018semiramp,saad2019jt,saad2020nonpert,stanfordwitten2020,mertens2023review,blommaert2019}.
-The leading connected contribution arises from the so-called double-trumpet Euclidean wormhole \cite{mertens2023review}, which produces the linear ramp, while the plateau is believed to stem from genuinely non-perturbative effects in Newton’s constant \cite{marolfmaxfield2020,saadyang2021half}.
-In this approach however, first the action must be modified by the introduction of a topological term tailor-made in order to reproduce the expected behaviors of correlators and, second, while the sum over topologies can be defined at the boundary, it is not clear what this topological sum would correspond to for bulk correlators \footnote{CG thanks Vijay Balasubramanian for pointing this out.}.
+The leading connected contribution arises from the so-called double-trumpet Euclidean wormhole \cite{mertens2023review}, which yields the linear ramp, while the plateau is commonly attributed to genuinely non-perturbative effects in Newton’s constant \cite{marolfmaxfield2020,saadyang2021half}.
+In these approaches, the gravitational path integral is supplemented by a topological term that governs the relative weighting of geometries and enables the inclusion of connected wormhole contributions.
+While such a sum over topologies can be implemented at the boundary, its precise interpretation for bulk correlators remains subtle \footnote{CG thanks Vijay Balasubramanian for pointing this out.}.
+From the viewpoint of the steepest-descent expansion, one may instead ask whether the relevant saddle structure is already encoded in the original gravitational action, without the need to introduce additional topological weighting.

-Following the philosophy of \cite{germani}, in contrast to previous approaches, we work entirely within the disk topology for bulk correlators and show that the dip–ramp–plateau structure arises directly from the perturbative expansion of the vacuum Hadamard function evaluated across two maximally entangled black hole exteriors.
-At leading order, the correlator exhibits pure exponential decay.
-However, at the next perturbative order in the gravity coupling constant, it transitions into a linear growth and ultimately saturates at a constant plateau.
-Thus the black hole information encoded in the Hadamard function emerges once the leading order in the steepest descent expansion of the gravitational path integral becomes of the order of the first subleading correction.
-Crucially, this calculation relies solely on the main Lorentzian saddle — the black hole background itself.
+Following the philosophy of \cite{germani}, in contrast to previous approaches, we work entirely within the disk topology for bulk correlators and show that while the same side (LL) correlator exhibit the typical semicalssical decay, a dip–ramp–plateau structure arises already from the perturbative expansion of the correlation function evaluated across two maximally entangled black hole exteriors.
+At leading order, the two sided (LR) correlator exhibits pure exponential decay.
+However, at the next perturbative order in the gravity coupling constant, subleading corrections generate a linear ramp that ultimately saturates at a constant, power-suppressed plateau.
+This shows that non-decaying late-time correlations are already encoded within perturbative fluctuations around the principal Lorentzian saddle of the gravitational path integral, without invoking additional topologies or genuinely nonperturbative $e^{-S}$ effects.